 This is all designed to open up the learning space for students to enable them to access the degree 24/7, improving the student learning experience, whilst increasing cost-effectiveness and efficiency.

 The BA in International Relations with Languages is offered as part of our suite of Politics and International Relations programmes in the School of Social Sciences.
-The degree aims to provide students with a broad perspective on the political, economic and historical aspects of international relations and to enhance their ability to understand the complex forces shaping modern global politics.
-It also aims to provide language development for those whose interests would be enhanced by improving their foreign language abilities in more than one language – Arabic, French and/or Spanish.
+The degree aims to provide students with a broad perspective on the political, economic and historical aspects of International Relations and to enhance their ability to understand the complex forces shaping modern global politics.
+It also aims to provide skills acquisition for those whose interests lie in speaking an additional language.
 In particular, the course aims to:

-- assist students to develop a range of cognitive, social and language skills relevant to their intellectual, vocational and personal development, with a particular emphasis on employability, e..g students can apply the knowledge gained from the course in a work experience situation through the Honours level work placement project;
+• assist students to develop a range of cognitive, social and language skills relevant to their intellectual, vocational and personal development, with a particular emphasis on employability, e.g. students can apply the knowledge gained from the course in a work experience situation through Work-Based Learning modules;

-Accordingly, the syllabus seeks to assist students’ understanding of the key issues of global politics whether matters of security and peacekeeping, conflict and competition between states, the key concerns of the foreign policy of major powers, the strength and success of international organisations, the international political economy and issues like trade and relations between the developed world and the 'Global South' or 'Third World', terrorism, regional problems like the conflicts in the Middle East, or the salience of ethical issues such as environmentalism, democratisation and human rights.
+Accordingly, the syllabus seeks to assist students’ understanding of the key issues of global politics whether matters of security and peacekeeping, conflict and competition between states, the key concerns of the foreign policy of major powers, the strength and success of international organisations, the international political economy, relations between the developed world and the 'Global South', terrorism, nuclear proliferation, strategy, cyberspace, regional problems like the conflicts in the Middle East, or the salience of ethical issues such as environmentalism, democratisation and human rights.